-Except where otherwise prohibited by law, MetroPlusHealth allows immediate access without prior authorizations to a seventy-two (72) hour supply of a prescribed drug or medication for an individual with a behavioral condition who experiences an emergency condition.
+Except where otherwise prohibited by law, MetroPlusHealth allows immediate access without prior authorizations to a seventy-two (72) hour supply of a prescribed drug or medication for an individual with a behavioral condition who experiences an emergency episode.
 MetroPlusHealth will immediately authorize a seven-day supply of a prescribed drug or medication associated with the management of opioid withdrawal and/or stabilization.

-Please visit metroplus.org/Provider/Tools/Medical-Policies for the latest list of Drug Classes and list of non-preferred and preferred products.
+Please visit metroplus.org/Provider/Tools/Medical-Policies for the latest list of Drug Classes and list of nonpreferred and preferred products.

 Beginning April 1, 2023, all Medicaid members enrolled in Mainstream Managed Care will receive their prescription drugs through NYRx, the Medicaid Pharmacy Program.
-NYRx program will allow New York State to pay pharmacies directly for the drugs and supplies to Medicaid, HIV SNP and HARP members.
+NYRx program will allow New York State to pay pharmacies directly for the drugs and supplies to Medicaid, HIV-SNP, and HARP members.

-The April 1, 2023, transition will not apply to members enrolled in our MetroPlusHealth Managed Long-Term Care (MLTC), UltraCare, Qualified Health Plans, Essential Plans, or

-Child Health Plus.
+The April 1, 2023, transition will not apply to members enrolled in our MetroPlusHealth Managed Long-Term Care (MLTC), UltraCare, Qualified Health Plans, Essential Plans, or Child Health Plus.

-Prior to April 1, 2023, all Medicaid members accessed their pharmacy benefits through MetroPlusHealth Plan, rather than Medicaid Fee-For Service.
-This includes members enrolled in Medicaid, Enhanced (HARP) and Partnership in Care (HIV-SNP) plans.
+Prior to April 1, 2023, all Medicaid members accessed their pharmacy benefits through MetroPlusHealth Plan, rather than Medicaid Fee-for-Service.
+This includes members enrolled in Medicaid, Enhanced (HARP), and Partnership in Care (HIV-SNP) plans.

-General information about NYRx, the Medicaid Pharmacy Program including information for Providers can be found at health by gay/baclth, care/medicaid/program/pharmacy/provider, info htm health.ny.gov/health_care/medicaid/program/pharmacy/provider_info.htm.
+General information about NYRx, the Medicaid Pharmacy Program including information for Providers can be found at health.ny.gov/health care/medicaid/program/pharmacy/provider info.htm.